Disclaimer: Affiliate links help us produce good content. Learn more.

 - 3-year: $3/month

-Naturally, you may find a bit cheaper or a bit more pricy VPNs as well.
+Naturally, you may find a bit cheaper or pricier VPNs as well.
 Nevertheless, these are the average VPN prices we’ve seen so far.

 In fact, it’s mostly these pricing plans that may offer the best VPN price for you.
-Sometimes you can save up to 60-70% or more if you go for a longer plan.
+Sometimes you can save up to 60-70% or more if you go for a more extended plan.

-There could also be extra costs that may increase your VPN price in the end.
+There could also be extra optional features that may increase your VPN price in the end.
 Some VPNs offer more device licenses, more server locations, or dedicated IP addresses for some extra money.
-Others may simply include these in their pricing plans.
+Others may simply include these in their default pricing plans.

 VPN special deals

-If you’re lucky and your timing is right, you can reduce your monthly VPN cost to an even more reasonable amount.
-This is when VPN special deals come into play.
-Although it’s possible that a provider makes a strategic move and comes out with a huge discount on a random day, most deals are specifically timed.
+If you’re lucky and your timing is right, you can reduce your monthly VPN cost to an even more reasonable amount by finding special deals online.
+Although it’s possible that a provider makes a strategic move and comes out with a massive discount on a random day, most sales are specifically timed.

 What better way to offer a special deal than linking it to a national holiday or an event?
 That’s why it’s worth browsing with your eyes wide open around the following: